GSA/open-gsa-redesign/_apidocs/searchgov-clicks.md

 banner-heading: SearchGov clicks API
 ---

-## Overview
+## About SearchGov

 [SearchGov](https://digital.gov/guides/search) is the search engine built specifically for federal websites.
 We support over 200 million searches a year across one-third of federal domains by providing a configurable search engine that allows you to customize search experiences for the public.

-Most customers use our hosted search results page, but you can use two APIs you to display results within your own website.
+Most customers use our hosted search results page, but you can use our two APIs to display results within your website.

-1. **Results API.** Use the [results API](https://open.gsa.gov/api/searchgov-results/) to receive search results.
+1. **Results API** to receive search results.
+Be sure to review the related documentation for the [results API](https://open.gsa.gov/api/searchgov-results/).
-2. **Clicks API.** Use the clicks API to send us click data.
-This data improves the relevance of your web results.
+2. **Clicks API** to send us click data.
+Sending us this data improves the relevance of your web results.
+Keep reading for more information on the clicks API.

+You must use both APIs for a complete search experience.

-While using these APIs gives you more control over the look and feel of the search results, you will need a team of designers, engineers, and other digital service experts to create your search experience and maintain it over time.
+While using the APIs gives you more control over the look and feel of the search results, you will need a team of designers, engineers, and other digital service experts to create your search experience and maintain it over time.

-## Getting started
+## Getting started with the clicks API

 The first thing you need to do is [set up your search experience](https://digital.gov/guides/search/set-up).
 Follow the prompts to create an account and the required five steps to go live with SearchGov, including adding the domains you want included in your search results.

-Visit our guide for more information about [how to analyze your search analytics](https://digital.gov/guides/search/analyze), including search terms and clicks.
+Then, you need to set up the [results API](https://open.gsa.gov/api/searchgov-results/).

+After the results API is working as expected, you can set up the clicks API.

-## API endpoint and parameters
+## Clicks API endpoint and parameters

 The endpoint is: